Economics

 ECON 699 Independent Study (Units: 1-3)

-Prerequisite: Consent of the instructor, major adviser, and department chair.
+Prerequisite: Permission of the instructor, major adviser, and department chair.

 ECON 701 Seminar: Microeconomic Theory (Units: 3)